 - Produced Progress Reports.
 (1995-Present) - Conducted Level of Service (LOS) analyses at identified critical intersections and suggested improvement options for consideration.
 (1998-Present) - MassDOT-Highway maintained Park and Ride facility in Berlin on Route 62 at I-495 has been a long-term monitoring location under the region's ongoing CMP effort (1995-Present).
-Four additional MassDOT Park and Ride lots located in Auburn, Millbury, and Sturbridge have also been monitored.
-(2013-Present)
+Four additional MassDOT Park and Ride lots located in Auburn, Millbury, and Sturbridge have also been monitored (2013-Present).
+Three MBTA lots located in Grafton, Southborough, and Westborough are also monitored (2021-Present).

 - Refined the focus roadway network utilizing the 2020 base-year regional Travel Demand Forecasting Model to identify roadway segments where congestion currently exists or is projected to occur by 2050.
 (2023) - Compiled inventory of all previously suggested, CMP-derived improvement options accompanied by subsequent development of a CMP "Toolbox" of recognized "Best Practice" roadway improvement procedures aimed at addressing identified congestion in the planning region.
 (2013) - Critical intersection monitoring efforts to measure traffic growth to potentially suggest improvement options and/or assess improvement project effectiveness.
-(Ongoing) - Traffic Bottleneck Reduction Program Progress Report (2011 and 2013).
+(Ongoing) - Traffic Bottleneck Reduction Program Progress Report (2011 & 2013).
 Bottleneck analysis is now included in the annual CMP report.
 (2014-Present) - Collected bicycle and pedestrian data at all TMC intersections.
 (2016-Present) - Studied on-time performance for the WRTA fixed-route buses to help determine where congestion is occurring.
 (2018-Present) - Studied Access to Jobs data to determine how congestion both affects and limits access to jobs.
 (2020-Present) - Used data from the National Performance Management Research Data Set (NPMRDS) and its vehicle probe-based travel time data to determine travel time reliability in the region.
 (2020-Present)

-CMRPC's responsibilities for the FFY 2025 program year will include, but are not necessarily limited to, the following:
+CMRPC's responsibilities for the FFY 2026 program year will include, but are not necessarily limited to, the following: